kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/topics/firewall-rules.md

 ## Overview

 Firewall rules are configured through the `network.firewall` field in the `GCPCluster` or `GCPManagedCluster` spec.
-Both resource types share the same network specification, so firewall configuration works identically for self-managed and GKE clusters.
 The firewall configuration supports:

 - **Default rule management**: Control whether the provider creates default firewall rules
 - **Custom firewall rules**: Define additional firewall rules to meet your specific security requirements